Buying an engagement ring is a big investment and deciding how much to spend is a decision only you can make.

 Although, yep, we decided that we were going to ignore the rule about spending a certain amount of your salary, what do most people spend?

-To help you get a starting number, as well as to think about some of the factors that might affect your decision, I’ve created an engagement ring budget calculator:
+To help you get a starting number that is right, as well as to think about some of the factors that might affect your decision, I’ve created an engagement ring budget calculator.

 Engagement Ring Budget Calculator